FaziFazoo/ZAP/MAINTAINER_BUSINESS.md

 images.
 In rare cases, this metadata could affect how the image is displayed.
 If you did not create an image and cannot verify changes to it, avoid making changes to image metadata.

+---

+## Special Thanks

+ZAP is based on the original Stellarium project.
+Special thanks and credit to the Stellarium developers and contributors for their foundational work, resources, and inspiration.